ChernyavskiyTimofey/wow/Readme.md

 ## Feedback

-Before developing of the solution I made decisions to implement it with minimum test cycles of  start-stop.
+Before developing of the solution I made decision to implement it within minimum test cycles of  start-stop.

-First success run of the server and the client was after just 7th attempts.
+The first success run of the server and the client were after just 7th attempts.

 It was my personal challenge for fun :)